 Finding a Functional Medicine Doctor Who Specializes in Your Condition

-- Once you’ve made a preliminary list, narrow it down or consider making an initial appointment with one or two.
-You can get a good idea about how you’d like a doctor from listening to interviews, Youtube videos, podcasts, and reading blogs.
+- Research: Once you’ve made a preliminary list of doctors you might like, do a little searching on their website and/or social media.
+You can often get a good idea about how you’d like a doctor from listening to interviews, Youtube videos, podcasts, and reading blogs.

-- Make an appointment.
-The only way you’ll know you’ve found the doctor perfect for you is if you make an initial appointment.
-I believe your doctor should make you feel at ease and help you understand what needs to be done to be your healthiest self.
+- Make an appointment: The only way you’ll really know you’ve found the doctor perfect for you is if you make an initial appointment and meet them in real life.

-We live in a time where you are no longer limited to medical care within a certain radius of your home.
+We are fortunate enough to live in a time where you are no longer limited to medical care within a certain radius of your home.
 Telemedicine is a fast growing industry that pairs patients with doctors all over the world.
 Benefits of telemedicine include:

-- Access to a specialist without the cost of travel – With telemedicine you have access to a wider range of doctors than you would in your local area.
-Plus, you don’t have to travel to their office and can complete appointments with your computer.
+- Access to a specialist without the cost of travel: With telemedicine you have access to a wider range of doctors than you would in your local area.
+Plus, you don’t have to travel to their office and can complete appointments with your computer in the comfort of your home.

-- Convenience – Often appointments are done over Skype in the comfort of your own home and then tests are ordered to a local laboratory.
+- Convenience: Telemedicine appointments are often done over Skype or some other form of video call and then tests are ordered to a local laboratory.

-If you find a doctor you think is perfect for you, consider telemedicine.
-Even if that doctor doesn’t advertise it on their site, it might be worth asking if it’s something they offer.
+If you find a doctor you think is perfect for you, see if they offer telemedicine appointments.
+Even if that doctor doesn’t advertise it on their site, it might be worth asking if it’s something they can do.
 Technology is rapidly expanding our options and telemedicine is yet another way we can think outside the box for better health.

 Resources for Finding an Integrative and Functional Medicine Doctor